kodall-app/kodall-deploy/README.md

 # kodall-one-deploy

-A fast, modern CLI tool and TypeScript library to package, bundle, and deploy web applications to ONE Framework / Kodall instances with multi-environment support, session cookie / CSRF handling, and zero-dependency runtime footprint.
+A fast, modern CLI tool and TypeScript library to package, bundle, and deploy web applications to ONE Framework / Kodall instances with multi-environment support, framework auto-detection, instant rollbacks, live health monitoring, and zero runtime dependencies.

 [**Explore the docs »**](https://developer.oneerp.ro/)